healthbadge/episimmer/Base Model/ReadMe.md

     <sunday.txt>

 ### interaction file <br>
-The format of an intercation file has been shown with an example.
+The format of an interaction file has been shown with an example.
 The interactions are directional and must require keys 'Agent Index' and 'Interacting Agent Index'.
-The code is can take in an infinite number of parameters.
+An interaction can be user defined provided it is instantianted in config.txt.
 <br>

       30  {Integer denoting number of interactions}